fleverest/elections.dtree/README.md

 arranged hierarchically in a tree structure.
 The structure represents the preference ordering of the candidates.
-Branches coming out of each node correspond to choices for which candidate to select as the next preferred, and nodes represent a ranking of candidates (an complete ranking for leaf nodes, and an incomplete ranking for internal nodes).
+Branches coming out of each node correspond to choices for which candidate to select as the next preferred, and nodes represent a ranking of candidates (a complete ranking for leaf nodes, and an incomplete ranking for internal nodes).
 We place a Dirichlet distribution at each node, to model the conditional split of preferences at that node.
 The structure as a whole then defines a Dirichlet-tree